BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <blockquote>
 You know, Herb, Johnny can do calculations in his head ten times as fast as I can.
-And I can do them ten times as fast as you can, so you can see how impressive Johnny is.
+And I can do them ten times as fast as you can, so you can see how impressive Johnny is.<br/>
 -Enrico Fermi (Nobel Prize in Physics, 1938)<sup>17</sup>
 </blockquote>

 <blockquote>
-One had the impression of a perfect instrument whose gears were machined to mesh accurately to a thousandth of an inch.
+One had the impression of a perfect instrument whose gears were machined to mesh accurately to a thousandth of an inch.<br/>
 -Eugene Wigner (Nobel Prize in Physics, 1963) speaking about von Neumann's brain<sup>17</sup>
 </blockquote>

 <blockquote>
 I have known a great many intelligent people in my life.
 I knew Max Planck, Max von Laue, and [Werner] Heisenberg.
 Paul Dirac was my brother-in-Iaw; Leo Szilard and Edward Teller have been among my closest friends; and Albert Einstein was a good friend, too.
 And I have known many of the brightest younger scientists.
 But none of them had a mind as quick and acute as Jancsi von Neumann.
-I have often remarked this in the presence of those men, and no one ever disputed me.
+I have often remarked this in the presence of those men, and no one ever disputed me.<br/>
--Eugene Wigner again<sup>20</sup>
+-Eugene Wigner (Nobel Prize in Physics, 1963)<sup>20</sup>
 </blockquote>

 <blockquote>
 There was a seminar for advanced students in Zürich that I was teaching and von Neumann was in the class.
 I came to a certain theorem, and I said it is not proved and it may be difficult. von Neumann didn’t say anything but after five minutes he raised his hand.
 When I called on him he went to the blackboard and proceeded to write down the proof.
-After that I was afraid of von Neumann.
+After that I was afraid of von Neumann.<br/>
 -George Pólya<sup>17</sup>
 </blockquote>